 Kids won’t want to miss Peppa Pig Live! this season (2020), while adults will appreciate Hamilton, Beautiful, and The Color Purple.

 This non-profit conservation facility has been saving sick or injured sea turtles for years.
 It offers free admission and many hands-on displays, as well as a campus hospital, learning exhibits, and gift shop.
 See their attractive saltwater aquariums or request a guided tour of the Loggerhead Marinelife Center to hear about the turtles that are onsite.
 A cooler sits out front where people can drop off distressed hatchlings at any time of the day.

 M: Manatee Lagoon

-This new eco-discovery center, built by Florida Power & Light, is a big educational draw for families due to the fact that you can see incredible sea life and partake in their hands-on museum.
+This new Manatee Lagoon eco-discovery center, built by Florida Power & Light, is a prominent educational draw for families since you can see incredible sea life and partake in their hands-on museum.
 Bonus, it is all free!
 If you’ve never had the pleasure of seeing a manatee, this is where you need to be.
 Keep in mind that all manatees are wild; there are no captive ones in the Lake Worth Lagoon.
 The Palm Beach Selfie trail starts at this location as well.